Classical reception

-Classical reception studies is the study of how the classical world, especially Ancient Greek literature and Latin literature, have been received since antiquity.
+The study of classical reception concerns how the classical world, especially Ancient Greek literature and Latin literature, has been received since antiquity.
 It is the study of the portrayal and representation of the ancient world from ancient to modern times.
-The nature of reception studies is highly interdisciplinary, including literature, art, music, and film.
-The field of study has, within the past few decades, become an increasingly popular and legitimized topic of interest in Classical studies.
+The nature of reception studies is highly interdisciplinary, including literature, art, music, film, and games.
+The field of study has, within the past few decades, become an increasingly popular and legitimized topic of interest in classical studies.